account931/Booking/ReadMe.txt

 This function gets the id of clicked, parse it array and get separate values {table id, tome interval, unix time}.
 Booker name we get just from name input val ().
 And we start ajax request to insert. php.

-4.Call function Select to draw an updared schedule
+4.Call function Select to draw an updated schedule